keboola/connection-docs/components/data-apps/general-design-guide/index.md

 {: .image-popup}
 ![Screenshot - Info Panel](/components/data-apps/general-design-guide/pic2.png)

-Use `st.info` for more information.
+Use `st.info` to provide additional information.

 ```
 st.info('Select the table you want to edit.
 If the data is not up-to-data, click on the Reload Data button.
 Data freshness is displayed in the right corner.', icon="ℹ️")